TO SECURE ONE OF THESE SUPERB, HAND-MADE IN BRITAIN BANJOS, PLEASE PLACE YOUR ORDER NOW OR CONTACT US TO PLACE A DEPOSIT.

 Traditional 'wide' neck, 35mm at nut

-Durable modern two part lacquer, cut back by hand for traditional feel and appearance
+Durable modern two part lacquer to pot, cut back by hand for traditional feel and appearance